 - The wages paid to journeymen and servants must enable them to continue their numbers according to the increasing, diminishing, or stationary demand of the society.

 - But though the maintenance of a free servant be equally at the master’s expence, it generally costs him much less than that of a slave.

 - The fund for maintaining the slave, is commonly managed by a negligent master.

 - But the fund for the free man is managed by the free man himself.

-- The disorders in the economy of the rich is carried over to the management of slaves.
+- The disorders in the economy of the rich is carried over in the management of slaves.

-- The frugality and parsimony of the poor is carried over to the management of free men.
+- The frugality and parsimony of the poor is carried over in the management of free men.

 - The different management of slaves and free men translates to very different costs.

 - The work of freemen is cheaper in the end than that of slaves

 - This is found even at Boston, New York, and Philadelphia, where the wages of common labour are very high.